clash-lang/clash-lang.org/content/blog/0005-synthesis-domain.md

 and `vSyncUndefined` to create an other domain:

 {{< highlight haskell >}}
-createDomain vSyncUndefined{vTag="SyncUndefined_2300", vPeriod=2300}
+createDomain vSyncUndefined{vName="SyncUndefined_2300", vPeriod=2300}
 {{< / highlight >}}

 ## How to use: constrained synthesis domains
-It sometimes happens that a particular function can only handle certian kinds of domains.
+It sometimes happens that a particular function can only handle certain kinds of domains.
 For example, you might be implementing a component mimicking an existing piece of hardware made by an FPGA vendor only supporting asynchronous resets.
 In this case, you'd like your components to work on domains configured to use asynchronous resets.
 This particular case used to be handled by taking a special kind of `Reset`:

 {{< highlight haskell >}}
 myIP